Patrick Bakker: Biography

-Personality

-Endowed with a rich and attractive temperament, both fanciful and determined, Patrick Bakker was a good linguist, who entertained a vast correspondence all over Europe.
-Eager for experience, he seems to have alternated periods of intense and solitary work with a festive and varied social life.
-He also wrote several poems in French, English, Dutch and German, mingling the sadness of Apollinaire with a weird nonsensical streak.

 Work

-Despite having been granted just three years to develop, Patrick Bakker quickly attained an audacious mastery and loftiness that struck his contemporaries.
-His work presents, however, a pronounced stylistic diversity according to the medium he was using.
+Over three years as Patrick Bakker gained mastery, he developed stylistic diversity according to the medium he was using.

 Painting : His oil paintings and pastels are especially striking for their sense of colour.
 During the same years in which Dutch artists like Dick Ket, Raoul Hynckes or Pyke Koch were aiming at casting rough, mysterious or dream-like images into an impeccable, yet somewhat frozen workmanship, Patrick Bakker remained attached to the ideals of high art and a sensual, expressive, even expressionist technique.
 His subjects are traditional – nudes, portraits, still-lives and landscapes – yet he portrayed them with continual colour experiments.
 This is, probably, his most personal contribution to painting.
 Whereas the German expressionists or the Dutch painters of the De Ploeg movement (except perhaps George Martens) liked to use primary colours, Patrick Bakker, whilst staying clear of any hint of impressionism, cultivated bitter-sweet and dissonant juxtapositions, introducing often deliberately dirty hues, with a controlled violence of expression.

 Trees at Nieuw-Amelisweerd, 1931 : ink on paper, 26 x 35 cm, private coll.

-Drawing : His ink drawings, on the other hand, are often very delicate and demonstrate his innate draughtsmanship : his later views of Paris, his pictures of woods or hills, are carried out in a fine, meticulous and elegant style, alternating blank areas of white paper with passages of great intricacy.
+Drawing: His ink drawings were often characterized by a more delicate and draughtsmanly approach: his later views of French and Dutch landscapes contrast detailed renderings against large areas of blank space.

 The Chatterbox of the year 1933, cover project, 1931 : ink on paper, 27 x 37 cm, private coll.

-It must be added, too, that ever since he was a child, Patrick Bakker never stopped producing – parallel to his work – a wealth of caricatures, doodles and illustrations.
-Even his poems and texts, though strictly for private use, were carefully bound together by him and illustrated with imaginative scribbles, often swarming with figures and silhouettes that suggest, behind the social mockery, a fantastical and restless imagination.
+Beginning in childhood and continuing alongside his career, Bakker maintained a habit of drawing caricatures, doodles and illustrations.
+Even his poems and texts, though strictly for private use, were carefully bound together by him and illustrated with imaginative scribbles, often swarming with fantastical figures and silhouettes.